Natural selection: A second synthesis

 Ernst Mayr recognised the key importance of reproductive isolation for speciation in his Systematics and the Origin of Species (1942).

 W. D. Hamilton conceived of kin selection in 1964.
 This synthesis cemented natural selection as the foundation of evolutionary theory, where it remains today.
 A second synthesis was brought about at the end of the 20th century by advances in molecular genetics, creating the field of evolutionary developmental biology ("evo-devo"), which seeks to explain the evolution of form in terms of the genetic regulatory programs which control the development of the embryo at molecular level.
 Natural selection is here understood to act on embryonic development to change the morphology of the adult body.

+21st century developments

+Darwin's argument in On the Origin of Species portrayed natural selection as a law which resulted from other processes: inheritance (including both the transmission and development of heritable material); what we now call 'phenotypic' variation; and the metaphorical struggle for existence among living organisms.
+The 20th century's dominant theories of evolutionary biology treated natural selection differently, as if it were itself a causal mechanism, the agency of which was attributed either to the machinations of selfish genes or to 'the environment'.
+Which meant that living organisms themselves dropped out of scientists' theoretical picture.
+Under the pressure of evidence, 21st century evolutionary biology has seen growing criticism of the 20th century's gene-centred view of evolution.
+In consequence we now have an array of extended evolutionary syntheses which have returned the agency of living organisms to the heart of the theory of natural selection.

 Terminology

-The term natural selection is most often defined to operate on heritable traits, because these directly participate in evolution.
-However, natural selection is "blind" in the sense that changes in phenotype can give a reproductive advantage regardless of whether or not the trait is heritable.
-Following Darwin's primary usage, the term is used to refer both to the evolutionary consequence of blind selection and to its mechanisms.
-It is sometimes helpful to explicitly distinguish between selection's mechanisms and its effects; when this distinction is important, scientists define "(phenotypic) natural selection" specifically as "those mechanisms that contribute to the selection of individuals that reproduce", without regard to whether the basis of the selection is heritable.
-Traits that cause greater reproductive success of an organism are said to be selected for, while those that reduce success are selected against.
+The term natural selection is most often defined as the differential survival and reproduction of different phenotypic variations, where these are supported by heritable traits.
+It is sometimes helpful to distinguish between the processes or mechanisms which result in selection and selection's effects.
+Traits that endow greater reproductive success on an organism are said to be selected for, while those that reduce success are selected against.